FlorianDue/swap-it-open62541-server-template/documentation/source/json.rst

 defines an abstract Capability_Data_Type, as well as three non abstract subtypes:

 - Capability_Struct_Boolean: a boolean value will be added with the "IsTrue" and "IsFalse" as possible relational operators.
 The variable_type field has to be set to "bool".
-- Capability_Struct_String: a string value will be added with "StringEqual" as relational operator.
+- Capability_Struct_String: a string value will be added with "EqualString" as relational operator.
 The variable_type field has to be set to "string".
 - Capability-Struct_Number: a double value will be added with relational operators: "Equal", "Greater", "Smaller", "GreaterOrEqual", "SmallerOrEqual".
 The variable_type field has to be set to "numeric".

 Each capability element is characterized by a: